EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 `--set cert-manager.enabled=false` during the installation of the PG4K-PGD helm chart in the next section.

-#### 2. Setup PG4K

-By default, a PG4K operator with LTS release is installed alongside with PG4K-PGD deploy.
-You can follow [PG4K helm chart](#deployment-of-the-edb-postgres-for-kubernetes-operator-pg4k) to deploy the PG4K operator in its own namespace.
-But it is highly recommended to use the PG4K operator installed as dependency of PG4K-PGD chart, which contains the well tested PG4K operator version.

-In case you choose to use existing PG4K operator, remember to also specify `--set edb-postgres-for-kubernetes-lts.enabled=false` during the installation of the PG4K-PGD helm chart in the next section.

-#### 3. Setup PG4K-PGD
+#### 2. Setup PG4K-PGD

-Once the above deployments are ready, you can deploy the PG4K-PGD helm chart. taking care to set `edb-postgres-for-kubernetes-lts.enabled` to false if you PG4K already deployed, and set `cert-manager.enabled` to false if cert-manager is installed separately.
+Once the above deployments are ready, you can deploy the PG4K-PGD helm chart. taking care to set `cert-manager.enabled` to false if cert-manager is installed separately.

 **Note:** in the following example, the flags setting the credentials were elided to put the focus on the `enabled=false` condition.
 The flags may still be